10 Healthy Cereal Brands with Whole Grains & Low Sugar

 Good news for cereal eaters: eating enough whole grains and cereal fibers may reduce your risk of early death, mostly due to illnesses like diabetes, cancer, and respiratory disease, reports a new study in BMC Medicine.
 The ideal number?
 A woman eating 1,800 calories should aim for about 53 grams of whole grains a day, according to the study.

-The 10 cereals we rounded up, though, are not only made from whole grains but have low enough sugar levels to keep your morning bowl a disease-fighting dish.
+These 10 healthy cereals, though, are not only made from whole grains but have low enough sugar levels to keep your morning bowl (and, ok, sometimes dinner) a disease-fighting dish.